LSLC On The Road

 - LSLC On the Road programs are offered to secondary schools located within 30 miles of LSLC

-- Programs run from 1.5 to 2 hours (depending on the program selected)
+- Programs run for 2-3 hours (depending on the program and number of participants)

 - Cost for a class up to 30 students is $250 (additional same-day sessions are $150)